Skip to content

 All source types support specifying snapshots using transaction IDs, but not all sources support date aliases.
 To date, the CRAN and PyPI sources are the only ones that currently support date aliases.

 Other source types do not currently support date aliases because of the difficulty in making date information relevant across multiple Package Manager installations.
-For example, the date associated with curated CRAN and CRAN snapshot sources is the date when the source was created or updated using the rspm update command.
+For example, the date associated with Curated CRAN and CRAN Snapshot sources is the date when the source was created or updated using the rspm update command.
 For Git sources, the date is when a Git package was built and updated, not the date of the commit or release that was built.
 For local sources, the date is when a package was added, updated, or removed.
 All of these are dates/times are highly dependent on each local installation.

 These identifiers are very important when considering reproducibility of referenced content.
 A transaction ID is highly unlikely to mean the same thing across two different Package Manager installations (for instance, staging and production).
 A date alias will generally be robust, and facilitates handling snapshot references across different Package Manager installations.
 The date aliases are the default behavior where possible, but you can choose to freeze to transaction IDs instead.
 Please refer to the User Guide for more information.